Argentina signs deal with Tenaris to move gas from Vaca Muerta

 Vaca Muerta is the world's fourth largest unconventional oil reserve and second largest gas reserve.

+"The analysis of the tenders in question allows us to affirm that they complied with the guiding principles in the matter and were adapted to the current regulations that govern them," the court ruling said.

+Thursday's court decision is expected to clear the way for the construction.

-(Reporting by Lucila Sigal; Writing by Brendan O'Boyle; Editing by Jorge Otaola and Deepa Babington)
+(Reporting by Lucila Sigal; Writing by Brendan O'Boyle; Editing by Jorge Otaola, Deepa Babington and Diane Craft)

 ((Lucila.Sigal@thomsonreuters.com; +54 911 6358 6434))